-Former Chancellors of the University;

-Such other persons appointed by the Council on the recommendation of Nominations Committee.

-- Ex officio Members of the Court shall remain members only so long as they continue to hold the office by virtue of which they became members. - 3.
+- Former Chancellors of the University - Former Vice-Chancellors of the University - Recipients of University of Essex Honorary Degrees and Honorary Fellowships - Such other persons appointed by the Council on the recommendation of Nominations Committee. - 2.
+Ex officio members of the Court shall remain members only so long as they continue to hold the office by virtue of which they became members. - 3.
 Persons appointed by the Council shall hold office for such periods as may be determined by the Council. - 4.
 Former members may be re-appointed. - 5.
 Any member of the Court may resign by writing addressed to the Registrar and Secretary.

-Ordinance 21 Meetings of the Court
+Ordinance 21 - Meetings of the Court

-- Members of Court shall be invited to a meeting, normally at least once a year within 15 months of the preceding meeting. - 2.
-The Chancellor shall act as Chair of Court. - 3.
+- 1. Members of Court shall be invited to a meeting, normally at least once a year within 15 months of the preceding meeting. - 2.
+The Chancellor or, in their absence, a Pro-Chancellor, the Treasurer, or other Principal Officer of the University, shall act as Chair of Court. - 3.
 The Court will receive a report from the Vice-Chancellor on the workings and sustainability of the University since the last meeting.

-Ordinance 22 The boards and committees of the Council and the Senate
+Ordinance 22 - The boards and committees of the Council and the Senate

-The Council and the Senate may appoint Boards and Committees consisting either wholly or partly of members of the Council and/or the Senate.

-- 2. The Boards and Committees of the Council and the Senate shall be as published annually in the University Calendar. - 3.
+- 1. The Council and the Senate may appoint Boards and Committees consisting either wholly or partly of members of the Council and/or the Senate. - 2.
+The Boards and Committees of the Council and the Senate shall be as published annually in the University Calendar. - 3.
 The Council and the Senate shall determine annually the membership and terms of reference of their Boards and Committees, and these shall be published in the University Calendar. - 4.
 The Council and the Senate may delegate such functions and the exercise of specified powers to Boards and Committees as it may think fit. - 5.
-The Council and the Senate shall receive annually a schedule of delegated powers in accordance with paragraph 4. - Nothing in this Ordinance shall enable the Council to delegate its power to reach a decision under paragraph 8(b) of the Charter.
+The Council and the Senate shall receive annually a schedule of delegated powers in accordance with paragraph 4.

+6. Nothing in this Ordinance shall enable the Council to delegate its power to reach a decision under paragraph 8(b) of the Charter.

-Ordinance 23 Procedure for Council and Senate and their boards and committees
+Ordinance 23 - Procedure for the Boards and Committees of the Council and the Senate